guyroyse/guyroyse.github.com/_posts/2016-08-08-prairie-code.markdown

 [The Forge](http://www.officelovin.com/2016/04/24/a-tour-of-the-forge-by-pillar-in-des-moines/) that my employer, [Pillar](http://pillartechnology.com/), has built there.
 Should be a good time.

-So, if you find yourself in the area or your someone from back in the Nationwide days, look me up.
+So, if you find yourself in the area or you're someone from back in the Nationwide days, look me up.
 I'm always happy to chat!